TrevorMcCormick/blog/content/blog/asynchronous_google_fonts.md

 ---
-title: "🏃💨 Save 230ms Page Load Time by Asynchronously Loading Google Fonts"
+title: "🏃💨 Save 230ms Page Load Time Loading Fonts and Icons Asynchronously"
 date: 2021-07-08T09:08:22-04:00
 draft: false
 tags: [UX, How-To, Hugo]
-font-display: swap;
 ---

-## How your browser loads this page
+## How your browser downloads my website

 After you type in the URL to a website, some administrative magic happens behind the scenes.
 Here is a sketch of the entire website build, with the browser's request and download happening on the left side of the image: